I like to think from protocol initiatives to the products they make possible.

 [Liquidity] What the industry has tried to fix AMMs

-Before 2022, I wrote extensively about computational design, including algorithmic design and AI-aided design, shaped by my undergraduate training as an architect.
+Before crypto, I wrote extensively about computational design, including algorithmic design and AI-aided design, shaped by my undergraduate training as an architect.
+My old medium account hosted them.
 That background taught me how to work within constraints, think systemically, and take ideas from zero to execution.
 This way of thinking still informs my work today.

 A fun fact, I was first onboarded to crypto through computational art.
 Friends experimenting with generative art NFTs on Ethereum with Art Blocks and on Tezos with fx(hash) pulled me in.
 I stayed for the people.
 Curious, energetic people constantly trying new things.
 From there, I kept learning and eventually couldn’t leave.